mrichar1/jsonapi-vuex/README.md

 *Note* - Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.

 The first argument is an object containing [restructured data](#restructured-data).
 Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a string which matches the path to fetch.
-This means you don't need to create an 'empty' restructured data object to get or delete a record. some examples:
+This means you don't need to create an 'empty' restructured data object to get or delete a record.
+Some examples:

 ```
 // Restructured representation of a record